SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 ### Inactive Content Report Data

 When the report has successfully generated, all of the resources in your environment that are currently inactive can be found there.

 The Inactice Content report data can be **exported into PDF and XLSX formats**.

 Select one or multiple resources to perform Lifecycle Management actions on those resources:

  * Choose to **Keep, Archive or Delete** the resources or ask the **owner to Renew** the resources.

-If you select one or multiple resources, you can also perform Lifecycle Management actions on those resources (choose to Keep, Archive, or Delete the resources) or ask owners to Renew said resources.
-When either of those actions is completed, said resource wouldn't be visible on the Inactive Content Report anymore.
+When any of those actions is completed on a resource, it will no longer be visible on the Inactive Content Report.

-When looking at the generated reports, you can see the following columns:
+When looking at the generated reports, the following columns can be found:

-- Name - shows you the name of the inactive resource
+- **Name**; shows the name of the inactive resource.
-- Sharepoint, Exchange, Teams, and Yammer activity column shows inactivity based on the last date some activity was made on a said resource.
+- **SharePoint, Exchange, Teams, and Yammer activity column;** shows inactivity based on the last date any activity was made on the resource.
-- Lifecycle Management - shows if the site was monitored for activity by SysKit Point Lifecycle Management.
+- **Lifecycle Management**; shows if the site was monitored for activity by SysKit Point Lifecycle Management.

 ## SharePoint Activity Report

-SharePoint Activity report gives you a detailed overview of SharePoint usage.
+SharePoint Activity report **provides a detailed overview of SharePoint usage**.
+It offers insight on the most active users, most popular sites, documents, or pages.

-Report on the most active users, most popular sites, documents, or pages.
-Use this report to track the adoption of SharePoint in your environment.
+This report can be used to **track the adoption of SharePoint** in your environment.

-To see this report, you need to have the Adoption and Analytics module installed in SysKit Point.
+To see this report, **the Adoption and Analytics module** needs to be installed in SysKit Point.

 ### Generate SharePoint Activity Report

-- From the SysKit Point home screen, click on the Reports tile.
-- In the upper left corner, click on the filter and select Analytics filter.
 - Click on the SharePoint Activity report.
 - On the Selection screen, choose which resources you want to generate a report; select a period on the bottom filter and click on the Run Report button.

+* **Click the Reports tile**; located on the SysKit Point home screen.
+* **Select Analytics in the filter**; located in the upper left corner.
+* **Click the SharePoint Activity report** to be redirected to the **Selections screen**.
+  * **Select which resource** the report should be generated for, and select the time period on the botton filter.
+* **Click the Run Report button**.

 ### SharePoint Activity Report Data

-Now that the report is successfully generated, you can see detailed graphs showing the activity of Users, Sites, Pages, and Documents.
-See the Most Active Users, Sites, Top 5 pages, Top 5 Document visitors, and Top 5 Documents visited.
-You can also see the number of Unique Visitors, the Most popular Days, which type of devices visitors are using, etc.
+When the report is successfully generated, detailed graphs which show the activity of Users, Sites, Pages, and Documents will be shown along with the following:
+  * The Most Active Users
+  * Sites
+  * Top five pages
+  * Top five Document visitors
+  * Top five Documents visited

+The number of Unique Visitors, the most popular days, which type of devices the visitors are using, and other details will also be visible.

 ## Most Popular Content Report

-Most Popular Content report makes it easy to identify the most popular documents and pages in your Microsoft 365 environment.
+The Most Popular Content report makes it easy to **identify the most popular documents and pages** in your Microsoft 365 environment.

-To see this report, you need to have the Adoption and Analytics module installed in SysKit Point.
+To see this report, the Adoption and Analytics module needs to be installed in SysKit Point.

 ### Generate Most Popular Content Report

-- From the SysKit Point home screen, click on the Reports tile.
+* **Click the Reports tile**; located on the SysKit Point home screen.
-- In the upper left corner, click on the filter and select Analytics filter.
+* **Select Analytics in the filter**; located in the upper left corner.
-- Click on the Most Popular Content report.
+* **Click the Most Popular Content report** to be redirected to the **Selections screen**.
-- On the Selection screen, choose a resource you want to generate a report for; in the bottom filter, select the time frame and choose if you want to see Pages or Documents.
-Click on the Run Report button.
+  * **Select which resource** the report should be generated for; in the bottom filter, select the time frame and choose between **Pages or Documents**.
+* **Click the Run Report button**.

 ### Most Popular Content Report Data

-Now that the report is successfully generated, you can see the most popular pages or documents in your Microsoft 365 environment.
-You can also export the report into PDF and XLSX format or schedule the report.
-Columns that are seen by default are:
+Once the report is successfully generated, it shows the most popular pages or documents in your Microsoft 365 environment.

+The Most Popular Content report can be **exported as PDF and XLSX files**.
+There is also the **option to schedule the report**.

+The columns that are seen by default are:

-- Name - This shows you the name of the page or the document; when clicked on it, you are redirected to the details page of that page or document in SysKit Point.
+- **Name**; shows the name of the page or the document.
+  * When clicked on, it redirected to the details page of that page or document in SysKit Point.
-- Site Name - This shows the resource's name where the most popular document is; when clicked on it, you are redirected to the site details page in Syskit Point.
+- **Site Name**; shows the name of the resource where the most popular document is.
+  * When clicked on, it redirects to the site details page in Syskit Point.
-- Hit Count - Shows the unique number of hits on the page or document.
+- **Hit Count**; shows the unique number of hits on the page or document.
-- Unique Visitors count - This shows the number of unique visitors that have visited said page or document.
+- **Unique Visitors Count**; shows the number of unique visitors that have visited the page or document.

 ## Meeting Interactions Report

-The Meeting Interactions report gives you the ability to explore how people interact in Microsoft Teams via 1:1 calls and meetings.
-Use the report to see how users are adopting Microsoft Teams in your environment.
+The Meeting Interactions report provides the option to explore how people interact in Microsoft Teams via 1:1 calls and meetings.

+This report is can be used to see how users are adopting Microsoft Teams in your environment.

-To see this report, you need to have the Adoption and Analytics module installed in SysKit Point.
+To see this report, the Adoption and Analytics module needs to be installed in SysKit Point.

 ### Generate Meeting Interactions Report

-- From the SysKit Point home screen, click on the Reports tile.
+* **Click the Reports tile**; located on the SysKit Point home screen.
-- In the upper left corner, click on the filter and select Analytics filter.
+* **Select Analytics in the filter**; located in the upper left corner.
-- Click on the Meeting Interactions report.
+* **Click the Meeting Interactions report** to be redirected to the **Selections screen**.
-- On the Selection screen, choose which company department you wish to generate a report for, and at the bottom filter, select the period.
-Click on the Run Report button.
+  * **Select which company department** the report should be generated for; in the bottom filter, select the time period for the report.
+* **Click the Run Report button**.

 ### Meeting Interactions Report Data

-Now that the report is generated, you get to see the connection tree of all users in the selected environment and how often or do they even interact via 1:1 calls or meetings.
-You can also see the Activity tab, where you see the most active users in that department.
+When the report is generated, the connection tree of all users in the selected environment can be seen, as well as whether they interact via 1:1 calls or meetings and how often they interact.
+The Activity tab can also be seen, where the most active users in that department are shown.

 ## Conversation Interactions Report

-Conversation Interactions report gives you the ability to explore how people interact with each other in Microsoft Teams via chat messages.
+Conversation Interactions report provides the ability to **explore how people interact with each other** via chat messages in Microsoft Teams.

 Use this report to track the adoption of Microsoft Teams in your environment.

-To see this report, you need to have the Adoption and Analytics module installed in SysKit Point.
+To see this report, the Adoption and Analytics module needs to be installed in SysKit Point.

 ### Generate Conversation Interactions Report

-- From the SysKit Point home screen, click on the Reports tile.
+* **Click the Reports tile**; located on the SysKit Point home screen.
-- In the upper left corner, click on the filter and select Analytics filter.
+* **Select Analytics in the filter**; located in the upper left corner.
-- Click on the Conversation Interactions report.
+* **Click the Conversation Interactions report** to be redirected to the **Selections screen**.
-- On the Selection screen, choose which company department you wish to generate a report for, and at the bottom filter, select the period.
-Click on the Run Report button.
+  * **Select which company department** the report should be generated for; in the bottom filter, select the time period for the report.
+* **Click the Run Report button**.

 ### Conversation Interactions Report Data

-Now that the report is generated, you get to see the connection tree of all users in the selected environment and how often or do they even interact with each other via Microsoft Teams chat messages.
-You can also see the Activity tab, where you see the most active users in that department.
+When the report is generated, the connection tree of all users in the selected environment can be seen, as well as whether they interact via Microsoft Teams chat messages and how often they interact.
+The Activity tab can also be seen, where the most active users in that department are shown.

 ## Network Interaction Details Report

-Network Interaction Details reports allow you to view details about members' interactions via meetings or conversations.
+Network Interaction Details reports provides insight into details about members' interactions via meetings or conversations.

-To see this report, you need to have the Adoption and Analytics module installed in SysKit Point.
+To see this report, the Adoption and Analytics module needs to be installed in SysKit Point.

 ### Generate Network Interaction Details Report

-- From the SysKit Point home screen, click on the Reports tile.
+* **Click the Reports tile**; located on the SysKit Point home screen.
-- In the upper left corner, click on the filter and select Analytics filter.
+* **Select Analytics in the filter**; located in the upper left corner.
-- Click on the Network Interaction Details report.
+* **Click the Network Interaction Details report** to be redirected to the **Selections screen**.
-- On the Selection screen, choose which company department you wish to generate a report for, and at the bottom filter, select the period.
-Click on the Run Report button.
+  * **Select which company department** the report should be generated for; in the bottom filter, select the time period for the report.
+* **Click the Run Report button**.

 ### Network Interaction Details Report Data

-Now that your report is generated, you can view the details about members' interactions, be it via meetings or conversations.
-You can export the report to the PDF or XLSX format or Schedule it.
+Once the report is generated, the details about members' interactions through meetings or conversations can be seen.

+The Network Interaction Details  report can be **exported as PDF and XLSX files**.
+There is also the **option to schedule the report**.

-Network Interaction Details report is a tree-type style report that shows the user as a Parent branch and all other users they interacted with as a child branch.
+Network Interaction Details report is a tree-type style report that shows the user as a Parent branch and all other users they interacted with as a Child branch.

-The report shows departments for each user so you can see which departments are interacting with each other.
-It also shows how many calls and chat messages users exchanged.
+The report shows departments for each user to enable seeing which departments are interacting with each other.

+It also shows the amount of calls and chat messages users exchanged.